dukelaw/virtual-bookplates/readme.md

 Python.yml is triggered after app.yml through main.yml.
 The python.yml playbook installs essential python modules to whatever environment the app will be running on such as python-devel, pip, etc.

+# Manual Deployment on Producton (extranet2)

-# instructions for manual deployment on production machine(extranet)
+Instructions for manual deployment on production machine(extranet)

 - log into root: sudo -s
 - Go to the project directory: cd /srv/www/virtual-bookplates
 - Clone the project repo: git clone git@gitlab.oit.duke.edu:law-library-webapps/virtual-bookplates.git